You may be wondering why real estate agents have to comply with anti-money laundering regulations. They’re not a bank, right?

-These requirements include and employing customer due diligence measures, hiring a money laundering reporting officer, and reporting suspicious transactions.
+These requirements include employing customer due diligence measures, hiring a money laundering reporting officer, and reporting suspicious transactions.

 Customer Due Diligence Measures

-Like we mentioned above, one of the reasons that real estate transactions are appealing to money launderers is the fact that they can remain anonymous or distance themselves from the entity making the purchase.
+As we mentioned above, one of the reasons that real estate transactions are appealing to money launderers is the fact that they can remain anonymous or distance themselves from the entity making the purchase.

 To prevent this, real estate firms are required to have customer due diligence measures in place that will allow them to confirm the identity of all of the individuals that will have significant control over the property transaction.